banhcuonbathanh/banhcuon1/readme.md

 To run the client: make run-client
 To run all tests: make test
 To run only the CreateUser test: make test-create
-To run only the GetUser test: make test-get
+To run only the GetUser test: make test-getf
 To clean build artifacts: make clean
 To see available commands: make help